 Provided by the State Demographic Center

 Minnesota population projections: 2015-2040: Projected population by age and gender for Minnesota, counties, regions and metropolitan areas, October 12, 2012.

 Minnesota household projections, 2015-2040: Projects number and type of households for Minnesota counties from 2015 to 2040, March 30, 2013.

 Minnesota Population Projections by Race and Hispanic Origin 2005 to 2035, January 2009.

 Provided by the U.S. Census Bureau

 Important Note: While we use the Census Bureau's intercensal estimates for our most recent population estimates, several of the key measures on this site use American Community Survey (ACS) data.
-The ACS is a national survey that provies estimates of demographic, housing, social, and economic characteristics.
+The ACS is a national survey that provides estimates of demographic, housing, social, and economic characteristics.